-- The analytic approximation techniques (section 3.1.1) first allow us to extend F from the given data F_K to all of ∂D , if $K \neq \partial D$, which is a Cauchy type issue for which our algorithms provide robust solutions, in plane domains (see [15] for 3D spherical situations, also discussed in section 6.3). - From these extended data on the whole boundary, one can obtain information on the presence and the location of γ , using rational or meromorphic approximation on the boundary (section 3.1).
-This may be viewed as a discretization of γ by the poles of the approximants [4].
+- The analytic approximation techniques (section 3.1.1) first allow us to extend F from the given data F_K to all of ∂D , if $K \neq \partial D$, which is a Cauchy type issue for which our algorithms provide robust solutions, in plane domains (see [2] for 3D spherical situations, also discussed in section 6.2). - From these extended data on the whole boundary, one can obtain information on the presence and location of γ , using rational or meromorphic approximation on the boundary (section 3.1).
+This may be viewed as a discretization of γ by the poles of the approximants [6].

-This is the case in dimension 2, using classical links between analyticity and harmonicity [2], but also in dimension 3, at least in spherical or ellipsoidal domains, working on 2-D plane sections, [5], [77].
+This is the case in dimension 2, using classical links between analyticity and harmonicity [4], but also in dimension 3, at least in spherical or ellipsoidal domains, working on 2-D plane sections, [7], [73].

-The two above steps were shown to provide a robust way of locating sources from incomplete boundary data in a 2-D situation with several annular layers.
-Numerical experiments have already yielded excellent results in 3-D situations and we are now on the way to process real experimental magneto-encephalographic data, see also sections 5.7, 6.3.2.
-The PhD theses of A.-M. Nicu and M. Zghal [13] are concerned with these applications, in collaboration with the Athena team of Inria Sophia Antipolis, and with neuroscience teams in partner-hospitals (hosp.
+The previous two steps were shown to provide a robust way of locating sources from incomplete boundary data in a 2-D situation with several annular layers.
+Numerical experiments have already yielded excellent results in 3-D situations and we are now on the way to process real experimental magneto-encephalographic data, see also sections 5.7 and 6.2.2.
+The PhD thesis of A.-M. Nicu is concerned with these applications, see [30], in collaboration with the Athena team of Inria Sophia Antipolis, and with neuroscience teams in partner-hospitals (hosp.
 Timone, Marseille).

-Such methods are currently being generalized to problems with variable conductivity governed by a 2-D Beltrami equation, see [17], [22], [23].
+Such methods are currently being generalized to problems with variable conductivity governed by a 2-D conjugate-Beltrami equation, see [8], [21].
 The application we have in mind is to plasma confinement for thermonuclear fusion in a Tokamak, more precisely with the extrapolation of magnetic data on the boundary of the chamber from the outer boundary of the plasma, which is a level curve for the poloidal flux solving the original div-grad equation.
-Solving this inverse problem of Bernoulli type is of importance to determine the appropriate boundary conditions to be applied to the chamber in order to shape the plasma [58].
-These issues are the topics of the PhD theses of S. Chaabi and Y. Fischer, and of a joint collaboration with the CEA-IRFM (Cadarache), the Laboratoire J.-A. Dieudonné at the Univ. of Nice-SA, and the CMI-LATP at the Univ. of Marseille I (see section 6.3.3).
+Solving this inverse problem of Bernoulli type is of importance to determine the appropriate boundary conditions to be applied to the chamber in order to shape the plasma [53].
+These issues are the topics of the PhD theses of S. Chaabi and Y. Fischer [17], and of a joint collaboration with the CEA-IRFM (Cadarache), the Laboratoire J.-A. Dieudonné at the Univ. of Nice-SA, and the CMI-LATP at the Univ. of Marseille I (see section 6.2.3).

 Inverse potential problems are also naturally encountered in magnetization issues that arise in nondestructive control.
-A particular application, which is the object of a joint NSF-supported project with Vanderbilt University and MIT, is to geophysics where the remanent magnetization a rock is to be analyzed using a squid-magnetometer in order to analyze the history of the object; specifically, the analysis of Martian rocks is conducted at MIT, for instance to understand if inversions of the magnetic field took place there.
+A particular application, which is the object of a joint NSF-supported project with Vanderbilt University and MIT, is to geophysics where the remanent magnetization of a rock is to be analyzed using a squid-magnetometer in order to analyze the rock history; specifically, the analysis of Martian rocks is conducted at MIT, for instance to understand if inversions of the magnetic field took place there.
 Mathematically speaking, the problem is to recover the (3-D valued) magnetization m from measurements of the vector potential: